Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Summary

-We have identified over 8,000 candidate VMP/EMP disk-system stars in the MW from a subset of the $\sim 50$ million stars from SMSS and SAGES with available photometric-metallicity estimates, based on calibrated $u - G_{\rm BP}$ colors and $v - G_{\rm BP}$ colors, a combination of the $u/v$-bands from SMSS/SAGES and the ultra wide-band $Gaia$ $G_{\rm BP}$ prism spectra (\citealt{Huang2022, Huang2023}).
+We have identified 1,496 candidate VMP/EMP disk system stars in the MW from a subset of the $\sim 50$ million stars from SMSS and SAGES with available photometric-metallicity estimates, based on calibrated $u - G_{\rm BP}$ colors and $v - G_{\rm BP}$ colors, a combination of the $u/v$-bands from SMSS/SAGES and the ultra wide band $Gaia$ $G_{\rm BP}$ prism spectra (\citealt{Huang2022, Huang2023}).
 We then trimmed the combined sample, eliminating photometrically identified binaries, cool dwarfs, and likely members of globular clusters.
-We then obtain the subset of 11.5 million stars in the combined sample with available RVs, proper motions, and distance estimates.
+We then obtain the subset of 7.19 million stars in the combined sample with available RVs, proper motions, and distance estimates.

-After the determination of dynamical parameters, we remove likely unbound stars, and excise stars with errors in their orbital rotation velocities v$_{\phi} > 25$ \kms\, and relative errors in \zmax\ (maximum orbital distance from the Galactic plane) and in \Rmax\ (maximum orbital apocentric distance projected on to the plane) $\geq 30\%$, leaving a total sample of about 7.74 million stars.
+After the determination of dynamical parameters, we remove likely unbound stars and excise stars with errors in their orbital rotation velocities v$_{\phi} > 25$ \kms\, and relative errors in \zmax\ (maximum orbital distance from the Galactic plane) and in \Rmax\ (maximum orbital apocentric distance projected on to the plane) $> 30\%$, leaving a total sample of about 5.86 million stars.

 We then apply two methods to separate stars with halo-like and disk-like orbits.
-The first approach considered stars with \zmax $> 3$ kpc to have halo-like orbits, and those with \zmax\ $\leq 3$ kpc to have disk-like orbits.
-Our analysis indicates there exists a significant population of candidate VMP/EMP disk-system stars, moving on rapid prograde orbits (v$_{\phi} > 150$ \kms), increasing their relative populations with declining metallicity.
+The first approach considered stars with \zmax $> 3$ kpc to have halo-like orbits and those with \zmax\ $\leq 3$ kpc to have disk-like orbits.
+Our analysis indicates that there exists a significant population of candidate VMP/EMP disk system stars, moving on rapid prograde orbits (v$_{\phi} > 150$ \kms), increasing their relative populations with declining metallicity.
 We also split the stars with disk-like orbits into the regions 1 $<$ \zmax\ $\leq 3$ kpc, and \zmax\ $\leq 1$ kpc, in an attempt to better isolate stars with thick-disk orbits from those with thin-disk orbits.
-Based on this criterion, we find that 62\% of the VMP stars have highly prograde disk-like orbits (2,958 stars on thick-disk orbits, 2,920 stars on thin-disk orbits), while 74\% of the EMP stars have highly prograde disk-like orbits (115 stars on thick-disk orbits, 230 stars on thin-disk orbits).
+Based on this criterion, we find that 28.7\% of the VMP stars with \zmax $\leq 3$ kpc have highly prograde disk-like orbits (707 stars on thick-disk orbits, 169 stars on thin-disk orbits), while 44.9\% of the EMP stars have highly prograde disk-like orbits (25 on thick-disk orbits, 15 on thin-disk orbits).
 These fractions increase further if one also takes the eccentricity of the orbits into account.